fsprojects/FSharp.Formatting/docs/zero-to-hero.md

 ⚠️ Again, you might need to remove `.fsdocs/cache` in order for changes to be picked up!

 `<PackageProjectUrl>` is actually a very important property when you run `dotnet fsdocs build`.
-`build` will generated static files for the targeted production environment.
+`build` will generate static files for the targeted production environment.
 In our case, this will be GitHub Pages.

-Pages will host your files from https://github.com/user/project to on `https://user.github.io/project/` by default.
+Pages will host your files from https://github.com/user/project on `https://user.github.io/project/` by default.
 You can change this by adding a custom domain so we need to be sure that all links and urls will be generated correctly during a build.

 Let's now run `dotnet fsdocs build`.